Global Gateway for Teachers

 Students can choose among three different cultural immersion experiences.

 - The Overseas Program, with student placements in Australia, China, Costa Rica, Ecuador, England, Greece, Ireland, India, Italy, Japan, Kenya, New Zealand, Norway, Russia, Scotland, Spain, Turkey, or Wales

 - Navajo Nation Program, with placements on Navajo reservations in Arizona, New Mexico, or Utah

 - Urban Program, with placements in the Chicago Public Schools

 We also offer an Experienced Teacher Program for educators who want to improve their skills working with students from diverse backgrounds.

-Is a Cultural Immersion Experience Right for You?
+Is a Global Gateway for Teachers Experience Right for You?

 Each Global Gateway program is a challenging and sometimes difficult experience for participants.
 Students are required to spend at least eight weeks away from Bloomington, work long hours, and must adapt quickly to unfamiliar cultures.
 Participation requires a two-year commitment, beginning with a preparatory phase that includes monthly classes, readings, and a workshop, culminating in the student teaching experience.

 Students who are most likely to succeed in cultural immersion experiences have these qualities: